thinkst/canarytools-docs/docs/flocks-settings/default-ignore-list.md

 ## Inherit Global List

 By default, enabling the IP Ignore List for a Flock will ignore the Global settings and only use the Flock's settings.
-You can optionally chose to allow the Flock to set it's own custom Ignore List and still inherit from the Global IP Ignore List.
+You can optionally choose to allow the Flock to set its own custom Ignore List and still inherit from the Global IP Ignore List.

 ### Disable Inherit From Global